-Shipping your eCommerce products is a challenge for any small business.
-That's why we are offering an earth-friendly alternative to your usual packaging.
+More and more, your eCommerce customers demand packaging that won't end up in landfill.
+That's why we offer an earth-friendly alternative to your usual packaging.
 Fully compostable mailers.

 Why might this be?

-It’s a long, complicated story involving the US’ fraught relationship with recycling plastics.
-Many municipalities don’t actually recycle the plastics they collect.
+It’s a long, complicated story involving many countries' fraught relationship with recycling plastics.
+Many municipalities and councils in the US and Australia don’t actually recycle the plastics they collect.
 Instead, they ship them to countries like China.

-In 2018, China banned the imports of mixed paper and plastic, leaving the US in a lurch.
-As a result, many cities in the US have backtracked on their plastics recycling programs—including recycling plastic bags, poly mailers, and packaging.
+In 2018, China banned the imports of mixed paper and plastic, leaving parts of the world in a lurch.
+As a result, many have backtracked on their plastics recycling programs—including recycling plastic bags, poly mailers, and packaging.

 Consumers today don’t want to spend their days decoding recycling rules.
 They want to quickly and sustainably dispose of your packaging and feel good doing it.